lonelyhentxi/workspace/system/comp3026/README.md

 - `wavelet v0.2.0` has severe bugs, whose syncing function always not works, please use `v0.1.1`.
 - In angular, `import 'zone.js/dist/zone'`(in `polyfills.ts`) must be import after `import 'app.module'`
+- There are zone.js bugs when using building production, please use build dev.